1954 Italian Karakoram expedition controversy: Desio's 1954 account of the climb

 Desio stated that Camp VIII was established just below 25400 ft.
-After going down to collect equipment and "two oxygen masks" [sic] from halfway down towards Camp VII (the height of which was not stated), Bonatti and Mahdi got back up to Camp VIII by noon on 30 July and then continued with Abram carrying the oxygen respirators towards Camp IX which was had just been established at 26575 ft and where they were to spend the night.
+After going down to collect equipment and "two oxygen masks" [sic] from halfway down towards Camp VII (the height of which was not stated), Bonatti and Mahdi got back up to Camp VIII by noon on 30 July and then continued with Abram carrying the oxygen respirators towards Camp IX which had just been established at 26575 ft and where they were to spend the night.
 CAI 2007 reported that, whereas Desio had said the plan had been for Camp IX at 8000–8100 m, on 30 July this was reduced to 7900 m to allow the oxygen sets to be carried there in one day.
 The report quoted Lacedelli as eventually saying Camp IX was actually at about 8150 m and Bonatti and Mahdi's bivouac was at 8,100 m.
 Desio's book described how, as night fell, Bonatti realised he would not reach Camp IX so he called up to the assault team who told them to go down quickly to Camp VIII.
 However, Mahdi was unfit even to descend so they dug a snow hole for an overnight bivouac without a tent or sleeping bags.
 Mahdi had become severely frostbitten by the time they set off down together at dawn.